 Ms. Winters feels at the UCCS School of Public Affairs she has the privilege of introducing present and future public and nonprofit administrators to innovative and time-tested policy practices that strengthen the quality of life of residents of the Rocky Mountains for generations.

-Areas of Interest: Governance Networks in Public Policy, Workforce Development, Nonprofit Management and Development
+Governance Networks in Public Policy, Workforce Development, Nonprofit Management & Development

 Alan Greenspan's (2007) The Age of Turbulence: Adventures in a New World